Discover Year Timeline

 The goal is to carry out a group project that speaks to your authentic values and enables you to create a meaningful stake in the project's mission.
 Discover Year staff support the development of the project, but ultimately the decision of what issue to tackle, what impact you seek to make and how to implement the project lies with you.
 Project delivery dates can vary, but are expected to be towards the end of the Discover Year.

 With the multitude of education and career pathways available today, it is easy to understand why many students become overwhelmed in the post-secondary decision making process.
 There are close to 200 post-secondary institutions in Canada alone!
 Thanks to online marketing and well-developed recruitment strategies among these institutions, the abundance of admissions and program information can often lead to feelings of despair.
 Simultaneously, students are faced with perceived societal pressure urging them to pursue high-status or well-recognized fields and careers.
 This combination of information and perception often leads students to make arbitrary post-secondary decisions based on incomplete or irrelevant information.

-During their monthly individual meetings with our life-path coaches, Discover Year participants will gain a better understanding of how they can make use of their authentic interests, values and talents within the context of the current Canadian labour market.
-Through a combination of personality assessment tools, motivational interviews and exploratory discussion, our coaches aim to increase participants’ confidence and self-awareness to incite meaningful action.
+During their monthly individual meetings with their life-path coach, Discover Year students gain a better understanding of how they can make use of their authentic interests, values and talents within the context of the current Canadian labour market.
+Through a combination of personality assessment tools, motivational interviews and exploratory discussion, our coaches aim to increase students' confidence and self-awareness to incite meaningful action.